+The question is should Children do Parkrun?
 When we started regularly doing Parkrun one of the main reasons was to ensure that our children grew up with exercise being a normal part of life.
 We started with the Junior Parkrun which is 2K but as it is a half an hour drive away we managed to build them up to 5K.
 Since then they have been running regularly and even the youngest, who is now 8 years old, has managed to complete it in just over half an hour.
 There are lots of children running at Parkrun and it is lovely to see so many families getting up and active on a Saturday morning.
 When it comes to Parkrun and children there are only three rules – they must be over 4 years old to get a time, they cannot be carried and under 11s must be within arm’s reach of a responsible adult.
-But should children do Parkrun?
+But is it healthy?

-The question about whether my children should be doing Parkrun came from their sports coach who does not recommend that children under the age of thirteen run so far as it is bad for their growing bodies.
-Especially on such a regular basis.
+The thinking behind whether my children should be doing Parkrun came from their sports coach who does not recommend that children under the age of thirteen run so far, as it is bad for their growing bodies.
+But especially on such a regular basis.
 She told us that it is up to us but she does not let her own children go that far.
 That we would be better to let them either only do half the course or better still take them to Junior Parkrun.
 To me the latter makes more sense because they are not restricted by an adult and can run their own rhythm and pace.

 With so many children up and down the country being encourage to do Parkrun I thought I would have a look into the information available (albeit just on Google) to see what kinds of evidence or even warnings that their might be that this is indeed not good for children.